marionettejs/www/readme.md

 How to update the site?
 -----

-    #make your changes to the site in source/ folder
+Make your changes to the site in the source/ folder.

+    middleman server

-    middleman server #preview your changes in browser http://localhost:4567
+Preview your changes in browser by pinting to http://localhost:4567

 How to build and deploy a new version of the site?
 -----